locaweb/leela-docs/dmproc/dmproc.rst

 function, which computes the maximum value of a set of events, takes no arguments.
 Operators are the sole exception to this rule, as they are enclosed by parenthesis.
-Currently all functions (as well as operators) depends solely on the input.
+Currently all functions (as well as operators) depends only on the input.
 They will only produce a result when it receives one or more events.
 In other words, they are pure functions.